DamianSkrzypczak/Remus/README.md

     (__shorter version__)

-    Download the Remus data files from URL, and extract the archive in a REMUS_DATA_DIR directory of your preference.
+    Download archive with Remus data files from [here](ftp://url.to.the.data), and extract the archive in a REMUS_DATA_DIR directory of your preference.

     or (__longer version__):

-    Create a directory for Remus data and run the container interactively with write access to this directory (REMUS_DATA_DIR):
+    Start Remus container interactively with write access to the repo directory (REMUS_DIR):

-    `docker run --rm -v REMUS_DATA_DIR:/var/www/remus/data:rw -ti remus`
+    `docker run --rm --name remus_databuild -v REMUS_DIR:/var/www/remus:rw -ti remus`

-    After reading `exterenal_resources/README.md`, download liftOver and chains, run:
+    After reading `exterenal_resources/README.md`, download liftOver and chains by:

-    `external_resources/download.sh`
+    `cd external_resources && ./download.sh && cd ..`

     Next, launch